YangLingyuan/Embedded-qp-solver/ReadMe.txt

-This is a guide to test the code on board
+This is a guide to import the code on board

 1, Import the example project STK3700_emode
 2, Replace the main file with main_board.c